rijkvp/Python-Automation/README.md

 - `mcserver-status.py`

 Notifies you about minecraft server status changes.
 Handy if your friends are manually hosting their servers and you want to know when they are online.

+## Dependencies

+These are all python packages from [PyPI](https://pypi.org):

+- requests
+- apscheduler
+- html2text
+- mcstatus